TexAgg/GraphCondensation/README.md

 # CSCE 221 A6
+Find the acyclic component graph, or condensation graph, of a graph, implemented in C++ as well as in Mathematica.

+I originally did in in C++ for an assignment, and decided to try it in Mathematica for fun.

+---
+# Assignment
 Assignment [here](https://www.dropbox.com/s/vfoyy1ye5c5xkyi/221-16a-A6.pdf?dl=0),
 and supplementary files [here](https://www.dropbox.com/sh/rcykbptpvj9og7n/AADdbkxw-lxc0gcjXpwOeh90a?dl=0).

 Due April 21.

----
-# Assignment
 The assignment is to make a graph data structure.
-Using the graph, we are supposed to find the strongly connecte components using depth-first search on the graph and on the transpose.
+Using the graph, we are supposed to find the strongly connected components using depth-first search on the graph and on the transpose.

 I have done it in C++ and also in Mathematica.